prokopschield/website-screenshot/README.md

 preview.error; // Error | undefined
 preview.screenshots; // Map<resolution, Buffer>
-preview.screenshots.get('full'); // screenshot of full page, or undefined if an error occured preview.screenshots.get('1920x1080'); // screenshot of resolution 1920x1080 if requested, or undefiend preview.URLs; // set of URLs that were accessed preview.load_time_ms; // how long the page took to load
+preview.screenshots.get('1920x1080'); // screenshot of resolution 1920x1080 if requested, or undefiend preview.URLs; // set of URLs that were accessed preview.load_time_ms; // how long the page took to load